-French food and cooking is generally considered the backbone or the underpinning of many cuisines across the Western World.
-The influence and recognition of classical French cooking techniques are legendary, and this status is precisely why French cuisine can be intimidating for a beginner to learn to prepare in their own kitchen.
+French food and cooking are generally considered the backbone and underpinning of many cuisines across the Western world.
+The influence and recognition of classical French cooking techniques are legendary.
+This status is precisely why French cuisine can be intimidating for a beginner to learn to prepare in their own kitchen.

-What food is prepared by the French depends on where they live as they will usually cook and prepare dishes local to their region.
-This is no way means they are parochial; the French have a real sense of Terroir which is why rural French cooking alive and kicking in France.
-In Metropolitan France, they are likely to sample a wide array of regional and national dishes as is true in many cities around the world where the residents are multi-cultural or different ethnicities.
+The French will usually cook and prepare dishes local to their region.
+This no way means they are parochial; the French have a real sense of terroir which is why rural French cooking is alive and kicking in France.
+In metropolitan France, they are likely to sample a wide array of regional and national dishes.
+This is true in many cities around the world where the residents are multi-cultural or comprise different ethnicities.

 A History of French Cuisine

 France hasn’t always been keen on garlic, mushrooms, and truffles.
-Before the 15th century, seasonings and decorations were used to disguise food that had spoiled.
-France had what many today consider peasant food, simple fare without extravagant adornment.
+Before the fifteenth century, seasonings and decorations were used to disguise food that had spoiled.
+France had what many today consider peasant food; it was simple fare without extravagant adornment.

-The 20th century brought about dramatic changes in French cuisine as well.
-Traditional haute cuisine (grande cuisine) is the world-renowned food made famous by its elaborate preparation and a precise presentation.
-It was the model of French food preparation until food critics challenged it for being too inflexible.
+The twentieth century brought about dramatic changes in French cuisine as well.
+Traditional haute cuisine (high cooking) is the world-renowned food made famous for its elaborate preparation and exquisite presentation.
+French food was considered the model cuisine until food critics challenged it for being too inflexible.

 Great Facts About French Food and Cooking

 - The French eat more cheese than any other country in the world.
 They average 45 pounds of cheese per person, per year.

 - Vichyssoise, a pureed potato soup, was invented in New York City by a French chef.

-- The croissant, a delicate, flaky French pastry, was invented in Vienna, Austria.
+- The croissant, a delicate, flaky French pastry, was actually invented in Vienna, Austria.

 - Brazil’s coffee industry originated with an adulterous affair between French Guiana’s First Lady and Lieutenant Colonel Francisco de Melo Palheta.
-He came to settle a local border dispute, and he left with smuggled coffee seeds she hid in a goodbye gift, bringing them back to Brazil.
+He came to settle a local border dispute and he left with smuggled coffee seeds she hid in a goodbye gift, bringing them back to Brazil.